swift-server/swift-service-lifecycle/README.md

 ### Registering items

-`ServiceLifecycle` and `ComponentLifecycle` are containers for `Lifecycle.Task`s which need to be registered via one of the following variants:
+`ServiceLifecycle` and `ComponentLifecycle` are containers for `LifecycleTask`s which need to be registered via one of the following variants:

 You can register simple blocking throwing handlers using: